 PLEASE SEE FORM FOR EACH CAMPUS AT THE BOTTOM OF THIS PAGE

 The Livingston Independent School District takes the health and safety of our students and their families very seriously.
 As such, in addition to steps to screen for the virus and prevent its spread on campus, we are adding a voluntary K-12 COVID-19 testing program for students.
-This program uses Abbott Laboratories BinaxNOW tests provided by the federal government.
 We will only test with your consent.
 If you are willing to provide consent for us to administer this test on your child or yourself (if a student is age 18 or older), please fill out this form.

 What is the test?